rangareddy/spark_project_template_generator/README.md

 **Note:**

-* By `config.yaml` configuration file, we can create single project by default.
+* By using `config.yaml` configuration file, we can create single project by default.
-* By `config_all_apps.yaml` configuration file, we can create multiple project(s) by default.
+* By using `config_all_apps.yaml` configuration file, we can create multiple project(s) by default.

 #### Update the Configuration